 To manage the Board's and the public's time in the most effective manner and to include as many community voices as possible, there is a three-minute time limit for individual speakers if fewer than 21 individuals sign up.
 If four or more individuals sign up as a group on the same topic they are allotted 10 minutes to arrange their time in any respectful way the collective individuals decide.
 If more than 20 individuals sign up to speak to the Board, we will limit individual speakers to two minutes and groups to five minutes so that the Board can hear from as many citizens as possible.
 If more than 31 individuals sign up, a one-minute time limit for individual speakers and three-minutes for groups will be used.
 It is best to plan your presentation in advance, have copies of any written materials to distribute to the Board, and make your presentation as clear and concise as possible.

-All those who sign up to speak must accompany the speaker(s) to the front of the Board room.
-The Board asks that individual remarks address new thoughts or concepts.
+All those who are signed up to speak must accompany the speaker to the front of the Board room.
+Individuals may sign up only once (as speaker or group member) to address the Board in part one or part two.
+The Board asks that remarks address new thoughts or concepts.
 Remember, it is not the number of people who address the Board that leads to better decision-making, rather the content of your presentation.